qubenix/qubes-tools/README.md

 # Dom0 Tools
+### NEVER RUN ANY UNINSPECTED CODE IN DOM0!
 ## `qubes-update-all`
 - Update all Standalone and Template VMs.

 ## `qvm-bitcoin`
+### NOT TO BE USED BY ANYONE, EVER!
+ALMOST COMPLETELY UNTESTED CODE AT THIS POINT!
 - Deploy the VMs created in the guides found [here](https://github.com/qubenix/qubes-whonix-bitcoin).

 ## Git Mirrors